 How To Cook a Restaurant-Quality Pan-Seared Steak at Home

-Because making it for someone you care for is undoubtedly an act of love itself, and it’s easier than ordering take-out.
+Because making it for someone you care for is undoubtedly an act of love.

 Cooking a steak for someone you care for is undoubtedly a showcase of love.
 Cooking a steak for yourself is a moment of pure self-actualization.
 Searing a steak requires confidence, heart, and a no-fuss attitude.
 With this mentality and preferably a one and one-fourth inch thick cut ribeye, you are ready to play with the big kids.
 I checked in with Ryan DeNicola, Executive Chef of Nancy Silverton’s renowned Los Angeles steakhouse Chi SPACCA, for some hot takes on how to achieve professional meat tenderness with a perfect sear.

 Steak should ideally be cooked in a cast iron pan.
 This type of pan retains and distributes heat more evenly, but if you are without a cast iron, you can still self actualize with a non-stick or whatever else you cook meat in.
 According to DeNicola, “pan searing is a method that involves cooking proteins on high heat, with plenty of fat.
 In doing so, we are able to obtain the advantages of the Maillard reaction, which is defined as the caramelization of sugars in proteins, named after Louis-Camille Maillard, a French chemist who theorized that this reaction of amino acids with sugars at high temperatures is the most common chemical reaction on Earth.”
 Yummy, science!
 To summarize: fire hot, meat good.

 Okay, has your steak come up to room temperature?
 Yes?
 Wonderful.
 You are ready.